Gacha Game: When Prospect Theory Meets Optimal Pricing: Introduction

-From the perspective of application, this paper relates to empirical studies on the implications of consumers' preferences for gambling in certain industries.
-For example, consider the work on the lottery industry, \cite{Clotfelter90}, \cite{KEARNEY2005}, and \cite{Benjamin21}, and studies on using lotteries to provide stronger incentives in public finance: \cite{LandryLange06}, \cite{LangeListPrice07}, and \cite{EmilyKevin12}.
-Prospect theory is an important framework but not the only one used empirically to explain the preference for gambling.
-Other candidates include RDEU (\cite{QUIGGIN1982}), risk-seeking EU or S-shaped utility, and salience theory (\cite{Shleifer12}).
-My main results also hold under RDEU.
-The design problem is not well-defined under risk-seeking EU or S-shaped utility even with a nonnegative price.
-The implications of salience theory for optimal pricing remain unclear, and I leave this interesting question to future research.
+Prospect theory is an important framework but not the only one used to empirically explain the preference for risk.
+Other candidates include RDEU (\cite{QUIGGIN1982}), risk-seeking EU or S-shaped utility, and salience theory \cite{Shleifer12,Shleifer13b}.
+My main results also hold under RDEU, as discussed in Section 4.1 and 4.3.
+The design problem is not well-defined under risk-seeking EU or S-shaped utility even with one-sided payment.
+I discuss the implications of salience theory in Section 6.2, where I show that the basic result remains qualitatively the same.